 Regardless of whether they spend their days in the classroom or at the lab bench, scientists interact with the public in some capacity.
 DoSER is developing resources to help scientists address the religious and ethical questions related to their work as these questions arise.
 This project launced in June 2016 and is a collaborative effort with the AAAS Center for Public Engagement.

 The Evangelical Christian community comprises a significant portion of the U.S. population, so it is important that this community maintain a healthy dialogue with the scientific community.
 In March 2015, DoSER completed a three-year project investigating perceptions that scientific and religious communities (especially Evangelicals) have about one another in order to increase understanding between these communities.

-Fall 2013 - Science for Seminaries educational video series launches, featuring 17 world-class scientists.
+November 2016 - Science for Seminaries educational video series launches, featuring 17 world-class scientists.